pytorch/pytorch.github.io/_posts/2023-10-03-high-performance-llama.md

 Inferentia2 supports FP32, TF32, BF16, FP16, UINT8, and the new configurable FP8 (cFP8) data type.
 AWS Neuron can take high-precision FP32 and FP16 models and autocast them to lower-precision data types while optimizing accuracy and performance.
 Autocasting reduces time to market by removing the need for lower-precision retraining and enabling higher-performance inference with smaller data types.

-To make it flexible and extendable to deploy constantly evolving DL models, Inf2 instances have hardware optimizations and software support for dynamic input shapes as well as custom operators written in C++ through the standard PyTorch custom operator programming interfaces.
+To make it flexible and extendable to deploy constantly evolving deep learning models, Inf2 instances have hardware optimizations and software support for dynamic input shapes as well as custom operators written in C++ through the standard PyTorch custom operator programming interfaces.

 ## Transformers Neuron (transformers-neuronx)

 [Transformers Neuron](https://github.com/aws-neuron/transformers-neuronx) is a software package that enables PyTorch users to deploy performance optimized LLM inference.
 It has an optimized version of transformer models implemented with XLA high level operators (HLO), which enables sharding tensors across multiple NeuronCores, a.k.a. tensor parallelism, and performance optimizations such as parallel context encoding and KV caching for Neuron hardware.
 The Llama 2 source code in XLA HLOs can be found [here](https://github.com/aws-neuron/transformers-neuronx/blob/main/src/transformers_neuronx/llama/model.py).

-Llama 2 is supported in Transformers Neuron through the _[LlamaForSampling](https://github.com/aws-neuron/transformers-neuronx/blob/33fa412447a4028edb252fd06aae9ed93086a450/src/transformers_neuronx/llama/model.py#L29)_ class.
+Llama 2 is supported in Transformers Neuron through the [LlamaForSampling](https://github.com/aws-neuron/transformers-neuronx/blob/33fa412447a4028edb252fd06aae9ed93086a450/src/transformers_neuronx/llama/model.py#L29) class.
 Transformers Neuron provides a seamless user experience with Hugging Face models to provide optimized inference on Inf2 instances.
 More details can be found from the [Transforms Neuron Developer Guide](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/libraries/transformers-neuronx/transformers-neuronx-developer-guide.html#transformers-neuronx-developer-guide).
 In the following section, we will explain how to deploy the Llama-2 13B model using Transformers Neuron.
 And, this example also applies to other Llama-based models.

 ## Llama 2 model inference with Transformers Neuron